Epicurius/Doom-Not-Doom/docs/README.md

 this makes it possible to add any sound you want without recompilation.
 Spawn event is used to spawn enemies, so that the engine does not need to handle them before the player is near.
 Light changes the sectors light level e.g. flickering lights and wall light switches.
+Win end the game and shows time to complete and kills.
 ```
 Ceiling		SHOOT/CLICK/SECTOR/NONE		trigger_ID	 event_sector	min		max		speed
 Floor		SHOOT/CLICK/SECTOR/NONE		trigger_ID	 event_sector	min		max		speed